amartini51/swift-book/ReferenceManual/LexicalStructure.rst

 but can't contain an unescaped backslash, a carriage return, or a line feed.

-.. x``  Bogus `` paired with the one in the listing, to fix VIM syntax highlighting.
+.. x``  Bogus `` paired with the one above, to fix VIM syntax highlighting.

-..
-XXX
-   The expressions inside the \() are passed as arguments to the StringInterpolationProtocol.appendInterpolation(...) method that matches the arity and argument labels.
-   For example, \(x, with: y) becomes a call to appendInterpolation(x, with: y) The string literal's type
-   (which is probably from type inference) determines the type whose appendLiteral(_:) and appendInterpolation(...) methods are called.
-   The string literal's type's conformance to ExpressibleByStringInterpolation tells the compiler which interpolation type to use.

-       associatedtype StringInterpolation: StringInterpolationProtocol = String.StringInterpolation

 For example, all of the following string literals have the same value: